Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Safe Monotone Flow

 \subsubsection{Equivalence of Control-Based and Projection-Based Implementations}

 We establish here that the control-based and projection-based implementations of the safe monotone flow are equivalent.
-The next result states that the closed-loop dynamics resulting from the implementation of~\eqref{eq:qp-cbf-controller} over~\eqref{eq:variational-system} is equivalent to the projection onto $T^{(\alpha)}_\Cc(x)$.
+The next result states that the closed-loop dynamics resulting from the implementation of the controller~\eqref{eq:qp-cbf-controller} over the system~\eqref{eq:variational-system} is equivalent to the projection onto $T^{(\alpha)}_\Cc(x)$.
 The structure of the proof mirrors that of Proposition \ref{prop:proj-equivalence}.